aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create the windowing pipeline
 '''''''''''''''''''''''''''''

-In this step, you'll create a pipeline to average the CPU metrics figures in 30 second windows.
+In this step, you'll create a pipeline to average the CPU metrics figures in 30 seconds windows.
+Averaging the metric over a time window allows to avoid notification for temporary spikes.

 .. mermaid::